Activity Logging

 role_update_info |

-The user updated general information for a role. |
+The user updated the details of a role. |

 role_update_field |